stronnag/impload/README.md

 From source: `go get github.com/stronnag/impload`

-Binaries in the Release area (linux ia32/x86_64/arm7, Win32)
+Binaries in the Release area (linux ia32/x86_64/arm7, Win32) as soon as stable enough

 # Examples